 Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract).
 Any part of the gut can be affected.

 This can lead to various symptoms (detailed below).
 Crohn's disease is a lifelong condition with flare-ups from time to time.
 The flare-ups vary in frequency and severity.
+Crohn's disease is generally managed by a specialist gastroenterologist working in a multidisciplinary team - as a patient, you should have the phone number of an inflammatory bowel disease (IBD) clinical nurse specialist who you can contact if you need advice in between hospital appointments.

 Which part of the gut is affected in Crohn's disease?